krakend/krakend-documentation/telemetry/datadog.md

   log_prefix:
   - "[SERVICE: Opencensus]"
 ---
-[Datadog](https://www.datadoghq.com/) is a monitoring and security platform for developers, IT operations teams and business in the cloud.
+[Datadog](https://www.datadoghq.com/) is a cloud monitoring and security platform for developers, IT operations teams, and businesses.

 ## Datadog configuration
-The Opencensus exporter allows you export data to Datadog.
+The Opencensus exporter allows you to export data to Datadog.
 Enabling it only requires you to add the `datadog` exporter in the [opencensus module](/docs/telemetry/opencensus/).

 The following configuration snippet sends data to your Datadog:
 {{< highlight json >}}